Chart Color Schemes

 Fulham Gardens has a typical household mix, with a higher-than-average median household size

-Family households account for 73.8% of all households, including 33.3% couples with children, 28.5% couples without children, and 10.6% single parent families.
-Non-family households make up the remaining 26.2%, with lone person households at 24.0% and group households comprising 2.2% of the total.
-The median household size is 2.5 people, which is larger than the Greater Adelaide average of 2.4.
+Family households comprise 73.8% of all households, including 33.3% couples with children, 28.5% couples without children, and 10.6% single parent families.
+Non-family households account for the remaining 26.2%, with lone person households at 24.0% and group households comprising 2.2%.
+The median household size is 2.5 people, larger than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households